 Photo by Jess Lehrman

-When I meet Omar Souleyman at his agent’s apartment in the most horrifically gentrified part of Williamsburg, he looks like he’s walked right out of the Bedouin deserts of Greater Syria.
-His classic Arab appearance—chain-smoking, bushy mustache, keffiyeh, and thob (the caricature of Arabness to the Western eye)—is less of an Oriental wonder and more a comforting reminder of my time in the Middle East.
+When I meet Omar Souleyman at his agent's apartment in the most horrifically gentrified part of Williamsburg, he looks like he's walked right out of the Bedouin deserts of Greater Syria.
+His classic Arab appearance—his chain-smoking, bushy mustache, keffiyeh, and thob (the caricature of Arabness to the Western eye)—is less of an Oriental wonder and more a comforting reminder of my time in the Middle East.
 I greet him in Arabic, and we speak to each other about his fame in the Arab world, and how my Arabic teachers have all mentioned him at one time or another.
 He speaks slowly, articulating so I can understand his Arabic—it sort of feels like we're conducting an interview in a language instructional video.
 He's patient with me, smiling with a cigarette in his mouth when I misspeak, allowing for me to correct myself.

 The first time I heard his warped desert tunes was in the back of a cab in Jordan, and they were played constantly when I lived in a cement hut with Bedouins in the northern deserts of the country, an area similar to Souleyman's hometown of Ras Al-Ayn.
 I couldn't figure out what instrument could produce the sound that Souleyman sings over, and it was only until I looked up the countless grainy videos of his live performances that I realized it was just a Yamaha keyboard played really fucking fast.
 Paired with echoe-y yells of "Yallah!" and filtered through a shitty video recorder, Souleyman's sound accidentally found itself blurring the lines between folk, experimental, and prog music.